 Further services or procedures will attract additional fees (including biopsies, excisions, cryotherapy and curettage).

 Some services do not attract a Medicare rebate.
-These include fees for items and services including repeat or lost prescriptions and request forms, certain consumable items and medical treatments provided by the practice ( such as Cantharidine and DCP).
+These include fees for items and services including repeat or lost prescriptions and request forms, certain consumable items and medical treatments provided by the practice.

 In the interest of informed financial consent, please ask for a quotation or estimate before you agree to a procedure or extra service.
 Sometimes it is not possible to provide you with the exact fee.
 Medicare item numbers depend on the diagnosis which may not be known at the time of consultation.